When it comes to gaming monitors, variable refresh rate performance has always been confusing – and numerous certifications did little to help.

 One potential issue we see for this certification program is that VESA does all GtG tests at the maximum refresh rate only, according to their FAQ page.

-There are many gaming monitors that work perfectly fine at a maximum refresh rate but introduce a considerable amount of overshoot at low frame/refresh rates due to aggressive overdrive, forcing you to swap between two or three overdrive modes (if available) depending on your FPS.
+Many gaming monitors work perfectly fine at a maximum refresh rate but introduce a considerable amount of overshoot at low frame/refresh rates due to aggressive overdrive, forcing you to swap between two or three overdrive modes (if available) depending on your FPS.

 We’ll see how this turns out as more monitors get certified.
 A few monitors have already received certifications, all of which you can check out here.

-Moving on, keep in mind that AdaptiveSync and Adaptive-Sync (with a hyphen or space between Adaptive and Sync) are two different things.
+Moving on, keep in mind that AdaptiveSync and Adaptive-Sync or Adaptive Sync (with a hyphen or space between Adaptive and Sync) are two different things.

 AdaptiveSync vs FreeSync vs G-SYNC